dbrennand/dbrennand.github.io/content/blog/aws-sdk-s3.md

 ### Sending Commands with the S3Client

-Now, lets use the `S3Client` to create an object in a bucket.
+Now, let's use the `S3Client` to create an object in a bucket.
 For this type of action use the `PutObjectCommand`:

 #### Create an Object